ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 ## Input Features

-Currently, the LLM model type only supports a single input feature of type `text`.
+Because of the way LLMs work, their input is always a single chunk of `text`.
+But this input can be built up from one or more columns of the input dataset and optional interspersed static text.
+The following two examples illustrate the range of possibilities.

+### Single Dataset Column

-If no `prompt` template is provided, this feature must correspond to a column in the input dataset.
-If a prompt template is provided, the rendered prompt will be used as the input feature value during training and inference.
+If input to the LLM is just the content of a single dataset column (without any other prefixed or suffixed text), no `prompt` template should be provided and the `name` of the feature must correspond to a column in the input dataset.
+See the following example.

 ```yaml
 input_features: